actions/runner-images/docs/macos-11-onboarding.md

 We will review the incoming requests periodically and open macOS 11 pool for some amount of them.
 These are the aspects we consider when processing requests:
 - _Pool capacity_.
 New onboardings are only possible if current performace won't degrade for existing customers.
+- _Billing plan_.
+New Enterprise or Teams customers will be given a prioroty in joining macOS 11.
 - _Necessity of macOS 11_.
 Currently, we can afford adding only those projects who really depends on the latest macOS version and its features.

 ## Usage